seanmarcia/pythonforgood.org/sponsors.md

 <a href="mailto:{{ site.data.constants.contact_email }}?subject=Donor Sponsorship" class="btn btn-sm btn-primary">Contact Us</a>
 </div>

-- Contribute towards the Code for Good Scholarship fund, used to allow more people the opportunity to participate
+- Contribute towards the Python for Good Scholarship fund, used to allow more people the opportunity to participate
-- Feel great about making Code for Good gooder
+- Feel great about making Python for Good gooder

 </div>
 </div>